minorgod/adaptive-images/readme.txt

 = 0.6.63 =

-Until this bug is fixed, please make sure that the protocol mentioned in the urls in your /wp-admin General > Settings (HTTP vs HTTPS)) is the same as the protocol of your website.
+The bug concerning the protocol (HTTP vs HTTPS) of the urls in your /wp-admin General > Settings being being the same as the protocol of your website has been fixed.

 = 0.6.62 =